codebirde/codebirde/README.md

+## Hi there 👋
+### 🌱 I’m new to this!
-## Hi there 👋 🌱 I’m currently learning SQL, AMPscript and HTML 💬 Ask me about Salesforce, CRM, Marketing Cloud and digital marketing strategy.
+Currently learning SQL, AMPscript and HTML. 💬 Ask me about Salesforce, CRM, Marketing Cloud and digital marketing strategy.